Title: Certified Peer Specialist

 Salary Range: $42,000- $45,000 + Benefits

 Duration: 12 months (possibility of contract renewal)

-East Williamsburg is an emergency men’s shelter which helps 98-140 individuals with substance abuse histories work towards health, sobriety, and, ultimately, permanent housing and employment.
-In addition to lodging and three meals a day, clients receive comprehensive case management services, plus an array of substance abuse related and health care services provided by different programs, such as Medically Supervised Outpatient Withdrawal Services, (MSOWS), Chemical Dependency Crisis Service (CDCS), and Outpatient Recovery Center.
+East Third Street is an emergency men’s shelter which helps 175 individuals with substance abuse histories work towards health, sobriety, and, ultimately, permanent housing and employment.
+In addition to lodging and three meals a day, clients receive comprehensive case management services, plus an array of on-site substance abuse related and health care services provided by different programs such as Medically Supervised Outpatient Withdrawal Services, (MSOWS), Chemical Dependency Crisis Service (CDCS), and Outpatient Recovery Center.